 Test-Optional Admissions Program

 A new pilot program will give Delaware residents the ability to choose whether or not to submit their SAT/ACT scores as a part of their admission application.

 We encourage all students to take the SAT/ACT seriously and do their best.
 The College Board's entire suite of assessments, along with free test prep from Khan Academy, is a valuable tool to improve college readiness.

 First in Financial Accessibility

 Our aim is to make a UD education affordable to all qualified* residents of our state.
-Under our Commitment to Delawarean's Program we pledge to ensure financial aid is available to meet the full demonstrated financial need — up to the cost of in-state tuition, fees, a stipend for books, and on-campus room and board — of all Delawareans who file the Free Application for Federal Student Aid (FAFSA) by the deadline.
+We pledge to ensure financial aid is available to meet the full demonstrated financial need — up to the cost of in-state tuition, fees, a stipend for books, and on-campus room and board — of all Delawareans who file the Free Application for Federal Student Aid (FAFSA) by the deadline.
 Understanding how important it is to leave college with as little debt as possible, our goal is that no student will have loans in excess of 25% of the cost of a 4-year education.

 This means a qualified student can attend the University with the assurance that their family will not be asked to contribute more than their Expected Family Contribution (EFC) as determined by the FAFSA.
 While students are asked to invest in their education by borrowing 25% of costs in loans each year (or pay if they decline to borrow).
 Our goal is to ensure that students graduate with debt that is manageable and the earning potential from their bachelor's degree far outweighs, over time, what they are responsible to pay back.
 The University commits grants and scholarships that will be made available to cover their remaining financial need.